-- (2) An action or a violation that is the basis of a written action plan is repeated following the written action plan. - (3) A licensed manager receives three (3) action plans within a period of twelve (12) months. - (4) A licensed manager is imprisoned after conviction of a criminal offense. - (5) A licensed manager fails, without reasonable justification, to: - (A) give the notice required under section 18 of this rule, regarding the end of a leave of absence; - (B) return to the manager's facility upon completion of an approved leave of absence; or - (C) obtain prior approval from the state licensing agency for an extension of a leave of absence allowable under section 18 of this rule.

-(b) The state licensing agency shall promptly notify by certified mail or personal service a licensed manager whose license is proposed to be suspended.
-The notice of proposed suspension shall inform the licensed manager of the following:

-(1) The action or violation that forms the basis for the proposed suspension.

-(2) The duration of the proposed suspension.

-(3) The consequence of a failure to correct the violation or action after the proposed suspension.

-(4) The consequence of repeated violations after the proposed suspension.

-(5) The manager's right to a full evidentiary hearing before suspension of the manager's license.

-(c) Except as provided in section 24 of this rule (immediate suspension without notice), a licensed manager must be afforded an opportunity for a full evidentiary hearing before suspension of the manager's license.

-(d) If a licensed manager's operations are suspended after a full evidentiary hearing, the manager shall cease operation of the facility during the period of suspension.
-The operation of the facility shall continue under the authority of the state licensing agency.

-(e) An immediate inventory of all stock, equipment, and documents shall be taken and recorded.
-The state licensing agency shall provide the suspended manager with a copy of the inventory.

-(f) The state licensing agency, with the active participation of the Indiana committee of licensed managers, shall select and place a temporary operator in the facility.
-The costs of a temporary operator will be charged to, and paid by, the suspended manager from the facility's gross sales.
+- (2) An action or a violation that is the basis of a written action plan is repeated following the written action plan. - (3) A licensed manager: - (A) receives three (3) action plans within a period of twelve (12) months; - (B) is imprisoned after conviction of a criminal offense; or - (C) fails, without reasonable justification, to: - (i) give the notice required under section 18 of this rule, regarding the end of a leave of absence; - (ii) return to the manager's facility upon completion of an approved leave of absence; or - (iii) obtain prior approval from the state licensing agency for an extension of a leave of absence allowable under section 18 of this rule. - (b) The state licensing agency shall promptly notify by certified mail or personal service a licensed manager whose license is proposed to be suspended.
+The notice of proposed suspension shall inform the licensed manager of the following: - (1) The action or violation that forms the basis for the proposed suspension. - (2) The duration of the proposed suspension. - (3) The consequence of the following: - (A) A failure to correct the violation or action after the proposed suspension. - (B) Repeated violations after the proposed suspension. - (4) The manager's right to a full evidentiary hearing before suspension of the manager's license. - (c) Except as provided in section 24 of this rule (immediate suspension without notice), a licensed manager must be afforded an opportunity for a full evidentiary hearing before suspension of the manager's license. - (d) If a licensed manager's operations are suspended after a full evidentiary hearing, the manager shall cease operation of the facility during the period of suspension.
+The operation of the facility shall continue under the authority of the state licensing agency. - (e) An immediate inventory of all stock, equipment, and documents shall be taken and recorded.
+The state licensing agency shall provide the suspended manager with a copy of the inventory. - (f) The state licensing agency, with the active participation of the Indiana elected committee of licensed managers, shall select and place a temporary operator in the facility.
+The costs of a temporary operator will be: - (1) charged to; and - (2) paid by;

+the suspended manager from the facility's gross sales.

 (g) The net proceeds from the facility shall be paid to the suspended manager on a monthly basis.
-(Division of Disability and Rehabilitative Services; 460 IAC 2-4-25; filed Aug 23, 2001, 2:30 p.m.: 25 IR 72; errata filed Jan 10, 2002, 11:37 a.m.: 25 IR 1645)
+(Division of Disability and Rehabilitative Services; 460 IAC 2-4-25; filed Aug 23, 2001, 2:30 p.m.: 25 IR 72; errata filed Jan 10, 2002, 11:37 a.m.: 25 IR 1645; filed Nov 26, 2007, 10:19 a.m.: 20071226-IR-460070254FRA; readopted filed Nov 30, 2007, 4:47 p.m.: 20071226-IR-460070733RFA; readopted filed Nov 20, 2013, 9:02 a.m.: 20131218-IR-460130457RFA)